Satwato/BDD100k/README.md

 ### 2. Run Streamlit for Analysis
 Start the Streamlit app to perform analysis:
+*PLEASE SCROL HORIZONTALLY AND COPY THE ENTIRE COMMAND, STREAMLIT ACTS WEIRD WITH MULTILINE ARGPARSE HENCE I HAD TO PUT IT ALL IN ONE LINE*
 ```bash
 docker run -p 8501:8501 --rm \
   -v "/path/to/assignment_data_bdd/:/data" \